profitviews/kotlinalgotrading/README.md

 # kotlinalgotrading
-Basis for writing algo trading systems in Kotlin
+All the code required for writing an algo trading systems in Kotlin

 ## Installation